ZippoLag/MeatyBlazor/README.md

 This document will try and provide an outline (recipe?!) of what we'll be adding on the next commit, and a brief changelog of what was added on the previous.

 ## Changelog
-- Create a new project
+- Sorted namespaces and folders

 ## Next steps